 Through the committee and officers and advisors, there is sufficient resource and capacity to monitor and support stewardship activities.
-The Fund has appointed an external independent consultant, Deloitte, to provide expertise to assist the committee in investment decisions.
+The Fund has appointed an external independent consultant, Isio, to provide expertise to assist the committee in investment decisions.
 The external advisor is reviewed on an annual basis, as per the requirements of the Competition and Markets Authority (CMA), to ensure the highest quality service and advice is being given to the committee.
+During 2023, the Fund will review the objectives set against the investment consultant, to ensure they remain appropriate and fit for purpose.

 The committee and board provide a wide ranging variety of backgrounds and experience, with diversity present among our committee and board key to offering different perspectives and to ensure that decisions are in the best interests for all.
 For compliance, all key stakeholders are afforded the opportunity to be represented within the main or secondary Committee structure.
-These include:
+These include: employing authorities (including non-scheme employers, e.g., admitted bodies);

-- employing authorities (including non-scheme employers, e.g., admitted bodies); - scheme members (including deferred members and pensioner scheme members); - where appropriate, independent professional observers; and - expert advisors (on an ad hoc basis).
+• employing authorities (including non-scheme employers, e.g., admitted bodies);

+- scheme members (including deferred members and pensioner scheme members); - where appropriate, independent professional observers; and - expert advisors (on an ad hoc basis).